-Jumper configuration
+Switches configuration

-The MTX-IND Terminal provides flexible general purpose GPIO pins at the terminal block.
-The input/output signal direction is defined in the MTX-IND due to their internal optoisolated components.
-Be sure to configure the type of the GPIO lines either with AT commands or Java code.
+The MTX-IND-V2 Terminal provides a flexible general purpose GPIO pins at the terminal block.
+The signal direction input/output are defined in the MTX-IND-V2 due to their internal opto-isolated components.
+Be sure to configure the type of GPIO lines either with AT commands or Java code.